Free Emotional Abuse TEST

 - Giving you the silent treatment for hours or even days.

-He accuses you of cheating, lying, hiding things—or not being committed to the marriage.
+He accuses you of cheating, lying, or not being committed to the marriage.
 But you know those accusations have no basis in reality.
-And deep down, you may even suspect he’s the one doing those things.
+Deep down, you may even suspect he’s the one doing those things.

 When you try to talk about how his actions affect you, he flips the script: